Smart Sightseeing Strategies

 By Rick Steves

-With the help of a tour guide or guidebook, take two hours and focus on just the museum's top attractions.
-Some of Europe's great museums provide brief pamphlets recommending the best basic visit.
-With this selective strategy, you'll appreciate the highlights when you're fresh.
+Don't miss the masterpieces.
+A common misconception is that a great museum has only great art.
+But only a fraction of a museum's pieces are masterpieces worthy of your time.
+You can't possibly cover everything — so don't try.
+With the help of a tour guide or guidebook, focus on just the museum's top attractions.
+Most of Europe's great museums provide brief pamphlets recommending the best basic visit.
+With this selective strategy, you'll appreciate the highlights while you're fresh.
 If you have any energy left afterward, you can explore other areas of specific interest to you.
-For me, museum-going is the hardest work I do in Europe, and I'm rarely good for more than two or three hours at a time.
-If you're determined to cover a large museum thoroughly, try to tackle one section a day for several days.
+For me, museum going is the hardest work I do in Europe, and I'm rarely good for more than two or three hours at a time.
+If you're determined to cover a large museum thoroughly, try tackling it in separate visits over several days.

 More and more museums offer a greatest-hits plan or brochure.
 Some (such as London's National Gallery) even have a computer study room where you can input your interests and print out a tailored museum tour.

-Updated for 2011.
+Updated for 2013.
 For lots more tips, check out our best-selling Europe Through the Back Door travel skills guidebook.